Confederate Military Railroads

 Nashville, Tenn.

-A report to the State Assembly says that money was advanced by the State to connect 3 railroads in the city.
+A report to the State Assembly says that money was advanced by the State to connect 3 railroads in the city, with the Memphis, Clarksville & Louisville RR doing the majority of the work.
 A newspaper report confirms the completion of the connection.

 NP, RD 9-28A-61